dotlang/language/README.md

 - `equals` functions is used for equality check.
 - You can have multiple assignments at once: `x,y=1,2`
 - `+` can be used to merge two arrays.
 This can be used for string concatenation, because string is an array of chars.
+- Assignment makes a copy for var primitives (because it is expected and is cheap) and label-only unions.
+For other cases, it will ref-assign: meaning `a=b` will make a point to the same memory call as b is.
+If left and right are val/var, user must use `@` to clone:
+`myVar=@(myVal)`

 ### Special Syntax